blen-assefa/public_html/README.md

 - [x] Added the **Imprint**.
 - [x] Used **SESSION** keys to redirect Visitor Registration to **Scanning Pages**.
 - [x] Used **SESSION** keys to redirect Places Registration to **QR Generation Pages**.
+- [x] Created the button for changing the visitor infected status but it does bot work properly.
+- [x] Added the .gitignore file.
+- [x] Added requirements.txt file
+- [x] Added the testing.
+We tried to implement the Unit Testing in PHP but it kept failing.
+So we tested using unit test in Python.

+### For testing using Python
+    Note that either you have to be connected to a internet inside the university or you have to be connected to JacobsVPN to acccess the clamv.
+    Open terminal in the cd se-02-team-17 folder and run:

+    $ python ./tests/test.py

 ## Dummy Login Credentials (Sprint 2):